 If you’re in search of some serious culture, then a look around the most-visited museum in London and one of the oldest museums in the world this weekend should do the trick.
 Start your virtual museum tour here.

 Britain’s national museum of modern art is continuing to bring us the cream of the contemporary crop through its 360 online tour of the Blavatnik Building.
 Nick Grimshaw and the museum's director, Frances Morris take us through the works of Louise Bourgeois and more.

-The Thyssen is very kindly offering a virtual museum tour of its latest exhibition, Rembrandt and Amsterdam portraiture between 1590-1670 for all to enjoy.
+The Thyssen in Madrid is very kindly offering a virtual museum tour of its latest exhibition, Rembrandt and Amsterdam portraiture between 1590-1670 for all to enjoy.
 As the first exhibition ever to focus on Rembrandt’s work in Spain, it’s virtually (get it?) impossible to miss, with many of the works never before displayed in Europe.

 📷 : @museothyssen